Driver CPC part 1 test: theory

 The pass mark for this part is 67 out of 100.
-You cannot review your answers.

 Your test result

 You’ll be given a letter at the test centre with the results for the part of the theory test you’ve just taken.

-When you’ve passed both parts, your theory test certificate will be posted to you.
-You need this when you book your Driver CPC part 3 driving test.
+When you’ve passed both parts, you’ll be given your theory test certificate at the test centre.
+You’ll need your certificate when you book your Driver CPC part 3a and part 3b driving tests.

 Your theory test certificate is valid for 2 years from when you passed the first part of the test.

-You need to pass the Driver CPC part 3 driving test within 2 years, otherwise you’ll have to pass the part 1 theory test again.
+You need to pass the Driver CPC part 3a and part 3b driving tests within 2 years, otherwise you’ll have to pass the part 1 theory test again.

 If you fail the theory tests

 You’ll get a results letter with feedback telling you why you’ve failed.

 You can book another theory test straight away, but you cannot take it for another 3 clear working days.

 You can apply for a refund of out-of-pocket expenses if the DVSA cancels your test at short notice.